-- About Axiom Software: Opens the About box for Axiom Software. - Favorites and Recent Items: When used in a Web Client Navigation task pane, the lists of favorites and recent items are automatically filtered to only show web-applicable content. - Navigation: Several commands are available to navigate to certain areas of the Web Client, such as the Table Manager or Report Designer. - Separator: Use this command to place a separator line between items in the Navigation panel.
+- About Axiom Software: Opens the About box for Axiom. - Favorites and Recent Items: When used in a Web Client Navigation task pane, the lists of favorites and recent items are automatically filtered to only show web-applicable content. - Navigation: Several commands are available to navigate to certain areas of the Web Client, such as the Table Manager or Report Designer. - Plan File Directory and Process Directory: Opens the Plan File Directory web page or the Process Directory web page for a specified file group. - Separator: Use this command to place a separator line between items in the Navigation panel.